-We can either set up a consultation with Dr. Waugh, and then set up another appointment for the dental procedure on a later date, or, as many clients choose to do, perform the consult in the morning with Dr. Waugh and do the procedure that same day.
+We can either set up a consultation with one of our doctors, and then set up another appointment for the dental procedure on a later date, or, as many clients choose to do, perform the consult in the morning with the doctor and do the procedure that same day.
 See our section, “Things to do in the Area”, for places clients can visit while we are working on their pet.
-Our office also has WiFi if they would like to stay in our waiting room.

 Want to know how to tape in (or re-tape) in an Esophagostomy tube?
-We have a detailed PDF instructions on how to do this (click link below) We also have a YouTube video on how this can be performed.
+We have a detailed PDF instructions on how to do this.
+We also have a YouTube video on how this can be performed.

 YouTube Link: https://youtu.be/RrVzTii5noI